ByteworksHomeLab/smitchell.github.io/_posts/2020-02-26-some-assembly-required.md

 Finish your mechanical installation of the cluster parts and we’ll pick-up with the software installation in the next article, Installing Raspian and Kubernetes.

-I’m so happy that I work at <a href="https://thinkahead.com">Ahead</a> where this kind of experimentation is encouraged.
+I’m so happy I work at <a href="https://thinkahead.com">Ahead</a>.
+Ahead encourages this kind of experimentation.
 If you want to learn about opportunities at Ahead, please reach out to my buddy, <a href="mailto:kaleigh.baker@thinkahead.com">Kaleigh</a>, to find out what positions are open or drop her your resume.

 ## Next
 In the next installment of the series, <a href="/how-to-configure-raspbian-linux">How to Configure Raspbian</a>, I detail the set-up of Raspbian, booting off of SSD.